Correlating lepton flavour violating $b \to s$ and leptonic decay modes in a minimal abelian extension of the Standard Model: The ABCD model

 The ABCD model is a minimal extension of the SM gauge group with an additional $\text{U}(1)^\prime$ gauge group \cite{Aebischer:2019blw}.
 A new neutral gauge boson $Z^\prime$ is predicted, with gauge coupling $g_{Z^\prime}$.
 The charge associated to the $\text{U}(1)^\prime$ symmetry is named $z$-hypercharge.
 Many NP models are based on similar simple extensions, each one with specific $z$-hypercharge assignments \cite{Leike:1998wr,Langacker:2000ju,Appelquist:2002mw,Rizzo:2006nw}.
 From the experimental side, the assumption on the hypercharges determines the exclusion plots in the plane of the $Z^\prime$ production cross section versus the mass $M_{Z^\prime}$. \!\!\!\!\!\! \footnote{See, e.g., the review: B.A.~Dobrescu and S.~Willocq, "$Z^\prime$-boson searches", in \cite{Navas:PDG}. }

 $M_{Z^\prime}$ sets the NP scale, and it is assumed to be acquired after spontaneous breaking of the new symmetry.
 In the model it is not specified how the SSB happens, the only assumption is that it occurs at a much higher scale than the SM Higgs vacuum expectation value.
-The mixing with other neutral gauge bosons is neglected.\footnote{At tree-level the mixing vanishes in models where the SM Higgs is a singlet under $\text{U}(1)^\prime$.} Besides $Z^\prime$, the model comprises heavy right-handed neutrinos considered as Dirac particles.
+We neglect the mixing with other neutral gauge bosons.
+The mass mixing vanishes at three-level if the SM Higgs is a singlet under $U(1)^\prime$.
+As for the kinetic mixing, it can be dealt with by recasting the gauge bosons kinetic terms in canonical form redefining the new gauge coupling \cite{Holdom:1985ag,Babu:1996vt,DelAguila:1996fw}.
+Mixing generated by fermion loops can be neglected for processes mediated by $Z^\prime$ at tree-level.